• Skip to main content

 The red and the black wires of above assembly should be terminated with a suitable cell phone charger-pin so that it can be easily inserted into the cell phone charging socket whenever required.

-Now let's learn how we can charge the above emergency battery pack at home.
+Now I have explained how we can charge the above emergency battery pack at home.

 Ni-Cd cells can be charged safely for about 10 to 14 hours using a constant voltage charger at C/10 rate.
 The very useful 7805 voltage regulator IC can be used here for charging the Ni-Cd battery pack.